secretstartups/handbook/content/handbook/business-technology/data-team/platform/dbt-guide.md

 Steps to follow in order to run the tests you implemented in the data-tests project from your machine, while developing them:

-1. Push your changes to the remote branch you are working on on the data-tests project
+1. Push your changes to the remote branch you are working on the data-tests project
 2. Go to your `analytics` project locally, create a new branch (`git checkout -b <branch_name>`) with the same name as the one at `data-tests` & modify the `Makefile` to edit the `DATA_TEST_BRANCH` to match your branch name on the `data-test` project
 3. From the `analytics` project run `make run-dbt`
 4. You should see some logs, which also show the revision data-tests was installed from, where you should see your branch